-We estimate that the net proceeds to us from our sale of after deducting underwriting discounts and commissions and estimated expenses payable by us in connection with this offering.
+We estimate that the net proceeds to us from our sale of shares of our common stock in this offering will be approximately \$ million, after deducting underwriting discounts and commissions and estimated expenses payable by us in connection with this offering.
 This assumes a public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus.
-We intend to use the net proceeds from this offering to repay approximately \$ million principal amount of term loan debt outstanding under the new senior secured credit facility.
+We intend to use the net proceeds from this offering to repay approximately \$ million principal amount of term loan debt outstanding under the new senior secured credit facility, as well as to pay accrued interest and related expenses.